 Today I wanted to share our living room refresh which went a lot like taking out all the things and just leaving the big pieces.
 Since I refreshed, I mean undecorated, the living room I feel like I have created a more inviting fresh space that allows more room for us to think, feel, and live.
 It’s been great.
+We are looking to do a large scale makeover it the near future, although I will have a look at some house plan books beforehand!

 When I am designing a space for someone’s home whether it is a full room redo, or just accessorizing I am very purposeful.
 I think about how they live, who lives there, what their lives are like, etc. all of these thoughts go into what I choose for their spaces.
 Sometimes in my own home, I get hung up on trends or just collecting beautiful things and I forget to edit… just load in all the pretties and call it good.
 If you look back you will see that this room had a busy rug, it had busy curtains, it had a lot of color and a lot of things.
 It was pretty but it never quite felt right or “me” or “us” by us I mean my family… I mean our home I always want to be a good representation of who we are.
 Whenever I edit my house and take out all the layers of crap and things that are just “things” and come back to classic shapes, a mix of textures, and a simple color palette I always feel more at peace and more at “home” which is always a plus when I am in fact home.